NYT Journalist & Author of

 —PEGGY ORENSTEIN, author of Girls & Sex

-“A gripping story of female solidarity, female violence, and the public's fear of and fascination with women who exact revenge.
-Equal parts riveting and insightful, it has much to teach us about our assumptions, the stories we tell about the past, and how we understand our present day.”
+“A gripping story of female solidarity, female violence, and the public's fear of and fascination with women who exact revenge. ”

 —JILL FILIPOVIC, author of The H-Spot

-“A feat of investigative reporting, The Women Are Not Fine is a powerful sociological analysis, illuminating of the issues of our time … Reese proves that our past is present.”
+“A feat of investigative reporting … Reese proves that our past is present.”

 —ELIZABETH FLOCK, author of The Furies